Frank Smith joined the Miami Dolphins as offensive coordinator in 2022.

 In 2020, Waller led all NFL tight ends with 107 receptions.
 His 1,196 receiving yards were the second-most by a tight end in the NFL that season and second-most by a tight end in Raiders history.
 He also caught nine touchdown passes.
 It earned Waller the first Pro Bowl selection of his career.

 Waller had his breakout season in 2019, catching 90 passes for 1,145 yards (12.7 avg.) and three touchdowns.
 Entering the 2019 campaign, Waller's previous career highs were 10 receptions and 85 yards in 2016.
 His 90 receptions and 1,145 yards were both second among NFL tight ends that season.
-Rookie tight end Fabian Moreau led all rookie tight ends with five receiving touchdowns.
+Foster Moreau led all rookie tight ends with five receiving touchdowns.
 Raiders tight ends totaled 718 yards-after-catch, which led all NFL tight end groups.

 Smith was the Chicago Bears' tight ends coach from 2015-17.
-In 2017, tight end Zach Miller played only eight games before suffering a career-ending injury, totaling 20 receptions for 236 yards (11.8 avg.) and two touchdowns.
+In 2017, tight end Zach Miller totaled 20 receptions for 236 yards (11.8 avg.) and two touchdowns in eight games.
 In addition to Miller, tight ends Dion Sims (15), Dan Brown (13) and Adam Shaheen (12) all had double-digit receptions.

 Miller had the best season of his career in 2016, totaling career highs in receptions (47) and receiving yards (486).
 Brown was a late-season waiver claim and made an immediate impact, catching a career-high 16 passes for 124 yards (7.8 avg.) and a touchdown in just six games.